 Advertisement

 People who have surgery for scimitar syndrome typically have excellent long-term outcomes.
-Most people experience no further symptoms of scimitar syndrome after surgery.
-Some people, especially babies and young children, may develop some narrowing of the rerouted pulmonary vein, which could require additional treatment.
+Most people have no further symptoms of this syndrome after surgery.
+In some people, especially babies and young children, the rerouted pulmonary vein may become narrow.
+They may need more treatment for this.

 Advertisement